 - intensive care

 - private industry

 I work with children of varying ages, from infancy to adolescence.
 I'm an advocate for patients and their families, ensuring support is provided, while also educating parents when needed.
-I love seeing the positive impact the health care team has on each family.

-Bachelor of nursing graduate, employed as a registered nurse at university hospital geelong
+Bachelor of Nursing graduate, employed as a registered nurse at University Hospital Geelong

 Deakin University School of Nursing and Midwifery